zaphosting/docs/docs/openmp-configuration.md

 The Server must be stopped before the config can be edited, editing the config and restarting the server will result in any changes being undone.
 :::

-For users who wish to directly edit the file and all of the configuration options, you can access this by heading over to the **Configs** section on your gameserver's webinterface and pressing the blue edit file button, as seen below:
+For users who wish to directly edit the file and all of the configuration options, you can access this by heading over to the **Configs** section on your game server's webinterface and pressing the blue edit file button, as seen below:

 ![image](https://github.com/zaphosting/docs/assets/42719082/6a147644-8bfb-4e5d-bff5-3e2c5d999e64)